 On the other hand, Chicago sits comfortably in the top half of the cities we looked at, with prices comparable to Miami and Austin.

 Dallas vs. Houston – big and balanced

 Cities in Texas are close rivals in terms of price per square foot.
-Austin is the most expensive, whereas Dallas and Houston are just two rankings apart from each other.
+Austin real estate is the most expensive, whereas the markets in Dallas and Houston are just two rankings apart from each other.

 We were curious to find out whether the differences between Dallas and Houston listings are obvious, but as we rather expected, the examples we found were quite similar.

 Atlanta is pretty much in the middle of the pack in terms of price per square foot (in fact, it’s only one notch above Dallas).

 Columbus is the largest city in Ohio, but the real estate market is much lower priced than that in Atlanta.
 However, the price per square foot is precisely $100, exactly twice as much as Cleveland’s $50/sq.ft. – Ohio is the only state in which we found such clear-cut differences between major cities.